 Texas A&M University will accept transcripts sent electronically through SPEEDE or eSCRIP-SAFE.
 Transcripts from any other vendor will not be accepted.

-Graduate Record Examination (GRE) scores – please use the code 6003.
+Graduate Record Examination (GRE) scores.
+Use the code 6003.

 Test of English as a Foreign Language (TOEFL) score for international applicants.
-The TOEFL institution code for TAMU is also 6003.
-Additionally, we accept IELTS, International English Language Testing System scores.
+The TOEFL institution code for TAMU is also 6059.
+Additionally, we accept IELTS, International English Language Testing System scores or PTE Academic.

-Financial support - We do not support M.S. degree candidates, although support may be available for Ph.D. students.
+Financial support - We do not support M.S. degree candidates.

 Tuition cost can be found on the graduate school website link: http://www.bcd.tamhsc.edu/graduate-studies/futurestudents/index.html#AdmitBMS

 Visiting the campus is not encouraged.
 If the graduate committee wants to interview you, they will send an invitation.
-However, you will not be reimbursed for travel expenses for interviews.
+You will not be reimbursed for travel expenses for interviews.